Cerebrovascular disease in the U.S. - Statistics & Facts

 Although cerebrovascular disease remains one of the leading causes of death in the United States, death rates from such conditions have decreased significantly for both men and women since the 1950s.
-Stroke death rates have also decreased for various ethnicities in the U.S. in the past decade.
-However, the death rate from stroke among African Americans remains much higher than among other ethnicities.
-Similarly, there are variations in stroke death rates among U.S. states, with the states with the highest death rates found in the South, giving rise to this region being called the stroke belt.
-In the period 2013 to 2015, Mississippi had the highest death rate from stroke of any U.S. state, followed by Alabama and Arkansas.
+Perhaps unsurprisingly, older adults are much more likely to die from cerebrovascular disease than younger or middle aged adults.
+In 2019 the death rate from cerebrovascular disease was 977 per 100,000 population among those aged 85 years and older and just 31 per 100,000 among those aged 55 to 64 years.
+Similarly, there are also large variations in stroke death rates among U.S. states.
+Many of the states with the highest death rates due to stroke are found in the South, giving rise to this region being called the stroke belt.
+In the period 2017 to 2019, Mississippi had the highest death rate from stroke of any U.S. state, followed by Alabama and Louisiana.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.